braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/adding_users_to_your_dashboard.md

 4. For users with a limited role, select the company level and app group level permissions you want this user to have.<br><br>![][3]

 {% alert important %}
-You must select a department for each user added to your company's Braze account. <br><br>Adding your department to your user profile helps ensure you receive relevant communications built around how you use Braze.
-You will receive support and alerts that apply to you.
+You must select a department for each user added to your company's Braze account.
 {% endalert %}

 [1]: {% image_buster /assets/img/add_new_user_1.png %}